Making the Wall Paintings

 Click on photograph to enlarge

 The thirty-two paintings in the house were first photographed with a digital camera.
-This was the most difficult part of the process because the paintings are under glass and had to be shielded from any glare from the windows.
-In addition the paintings had to be photographded without using the flash.
+This was the most difficult part of the process because most of the paintings are under glass and had to be shielded from any glare from the windows.
+In addition, the paintings had to be photographed without using the flash.
 The first step in this process is shown on the right where a Itzchak Tarkay painting is shown.
 The photograph is not quite aligned and this has to be corrected in the next step.

 The second step was aligning the photograph, replacing both the frame and the matting with a uniform color.

-Finally the photograph of the painting is sharpened and given better color and contrast, as shown.
-The photograph is then printed to scale on high gloss high resolution photographic paper.
-It is then cut and glued to a wooden back made from 1/16" maple and, using an ordinary glue stick, pasted to the wood backing.
-A laminating sheet is then pressed over the painting to imitate glass and the frame, which has been created from wood and painted to look like the full size frame is attached with Duco cement.
+Finally the photograph of the painting was sharpened and given better color and contrast, as shown.
+The photograph was then printed to scale on high gloss high resolution photographic paper.
+It was then cut and glued to a wooden back made from 1/16" maple and, using an ordinary glue stick.
+A laminating sheet was then pressed over the painting to imitate glass and the frame, which was created from wood and painted to look like the full size frame was attached with Duco cement.

-Here the painting can be seen placed on te wall using Staples brand double sided mounting squares in each corner.
+Here the painting can be seen placed on the wall using Staples brand double sided mounting squares in each corner.
 For the heavier and larger paintings, more than four mounting squares were used.
+Smaller and lighter pictures needed only two.

 Finally, the finished product can be seen over the couch along with an Indian print shown on the wall next to the door leading to the hall.